Identifying the Technology Needs of Public Safety Agencies

 Identifying the technology needs of criminal justice practitioners and agencies plays a critical role in how NIJ sets its

-science and technology research agenda.
+and technology research agenda.

 Key Components of NIJ’s Needs Identification Process

 A need is a capability gap.
 The process that NIJ uses to identify needs has evolved over time as NIJ seeks more effective and efficient ways to accomplish its mission.
 NIJ’s older model for identifying criminal justice technology needs focused on closing capability gaps in specific technologies such as surveillance systems, e.g., the need for a technology to provide a noninvasive, assured method to monitor an offender’s substance abuse continuously.
 NIJ’s current model for identifying the technology needs of law enforcement, courts, and corrections agencies focuses on closing operational capability gaps.
 An operational capability gap is where a criminal justice practitioner or agency has an operational requirement that they cannot achieve.
 Sometimes, a new, improved, or repurposed technology or technology-related knowledge could bridge or help bridge that gap, e.g., the ability to notify individuals in a court building during emergencies.

 The core activity of this model is a process to elicit actionable findings.
 That is, to identify needs related to police, courts, or corrections operations with enough specificity for NIJ to construct projects to address them.
 See for example,

 Fostering Innovation in the U.S. Court System: Identifying High-Priority Technology and Other Needs for Improving Court Operations and Outcomes.

 This process includes activities not only to examine current technology needs, but also to determine future needs in these sectors.
 See for example,

 Visions of Law Enforcement Technology in the Period 2024-2034: Report of the Law Enforcement Future Workshop.